 During the day, students are able to meet with faculty members through Study Skills Services (SSS).
-The goal is not to tutor specific content matter, but rather to integrate study skills and individual assistance based on need.
+The goal is not to tutor on specific content matter but, rather, to integrate study skills and individual assistance based on need.
 Whether the focus is on organization, starting and completing assignments, or preparation for assessments, student efforts are positively reinforced and guidance is given to complete the task at hand.
-Attendance in the ARC may be voluntary or required based on input from faculty and parents.
+Attendance in the ARC may be voluntary or required, based on input from faculty and parents.

 Academic Specialist Assistance Program (ASAP)

 Students identified upon admission or during the term by teachers or parents may also receive one-on-one help through the Academic Specialist Assistance Program (ASAP) during their free block.
 Executive functioning, ESL, study skills and general academic assistance will be provided.
 Attendance is taken and weekly progress reports are e-mailed to parents.
 There is an additional per term fee for this highly individualized service.

 Teachers are available during office hours for extra help.
 The times are published on a display board in the ARC.
 If more intensive assistance is required, arrangements may be made though South Kent’s Tutoring Service to support students within a specific academic area.
 Tutoring is available to students that are struggling with an individual course, students who are doing well but want to earn a higher grade, or students challenged by organizational and time management issues.
 A tutor is matched to a student based on both course content requirements and personality.

 Tutors meet one-on-one with students during academic hours or evening study hall.
 Tutoring sessions typically meet two to three times a week for 45-60 minutes.
 It is South Kent’s goal for students to achieve a level of independence and not be tutored for more than one year.